maalpi/Store-Management-System/README.md

-# Store Management System
+## Store Management System
- Project using SQL and Python that serves both to monitor the merchandise of a store and serves as a cashier
+ Project using SQL and Python that serves both to monitor the merchandise of a store and serves as a cashier.